 Quantum Counterfeit Coins

 Quantum algorithms that provably outperform classical ones are rare.
 Most require specific problem structures or unproven complexity assumptions.
-The counterfeit coin problem is different: simple to state, and the quantum speedup is unconditional - O(1)O(1) queries versus O(logN)O(\log N) classically.
+The counterfeit coin problem is different.
+It’s simple to state, and the quantum speedup is unconditional: O(1)O(1) queries versus O(logN)O(\log N) classically.

 This post covers the problem, classical solution, and a detailed walkthrough of the quantum algorithm with full Dirac notation and my Cirq implementation.